 Like Willys Jeeps and trucks, Jeep trucks made later by Kaiser, AMC and Chrysler have seen use as emergency vehicles.
 One popular example is the 1-1/4 ton M715 military version of the Gladiator truck.
-Kaiser built over 33,000 of these starting in 1967, according to a History of AM General, and many of them were made available to fire departments at little or no cost when they were disposed of as military surplus.
+Kaiser built over 30,000 of these starting in 1967, and many of them were made available to fire departments at little or no cost when they were disposed of as military surplus.
 The M715 had a Dana 60 front axle and Dana 70 rear, and many departments converted these 4x4 units for brushfire control.

-Seen in action here: Civil Defense Jeep #2 of the Mulvane Fire Department, later renamed Jeep 403.
+In action back in the day: Civil Defense Jeep #2 of the Mulvane Fire Department, later renamed Jeep 403.
 The 1968 M715 had a 300 gallon tank, and was sold at auction in 1987.
 Mulvane also ran Civil Defense Jeep #1 (80K JPEG) until 1987.
 Photos courtesy Mulvane Emergency Services.

 Cecil Conner, Chief of the Kimble County Ranch Fire Assn.
 Fire Department wrote in 2005, "Our workhorse Unit 84 is a good truck.
 Last month four other firefighters and myself were involved in a firestorm and a wildland flashover.
 The oxygen was sucked out of the air and the M715 died.
 The crew went back into the burned area and although they were burned they survived.
 I was in a truck ahead of them (fuel injected) and was able to get out.
 When I returned I found the truck on fire.
 I called in another truck with me and I had them put the truck out while I located the crew.
 The area was still unstable when we left.
 I crawled behind the wheel and drove the old horse right out to a staging area.
 We will be repainting and refurbishing the truck soon."